antiBaconMachine/wordCloud/README.md

 I had the scope for integration tests.
 * More complete responsive design - The app should nominally work on mobile devices.
 There is a little responsive magic, but it wasn't my foremost priority.
 Consequently the mobile experience is probably a bit rough around the edges.
+* IE Testing - The spec shows significant IE usage.
+I didn't physically have a windows install to hand at time of writing so IE support is unknown.